citation-style-language/documentation/specification.rst

     paintings, sculptures, clothing);
     The format of the item can be specified using ``medium``

+hearing
+    A hearing by a government committee or transcript thereof

 interview
     An interview of a person;
     Also used for a recording or transcript of an interview;
     ``author`` is interpreted as the interviewee

-legislation
-    An enacted piece of legislation

 legal\_case
     A legal case

+legislation
+    A law or resolution enacted by a governing body

 manuscript
     An unpublished manuscript;